librenms/librenms/doc/Installation/Ubuntu-image.md

 The image is built with VirtualBox, a vmdk is provided along with an ova which was exported using OFV 1.0 version.
 These should be supported in VMWare Fusion, Workstation, Player and VirtualBox.

-* NOTE: It's highly recommended that you update by doing the follwoing.
+* NOTE: It's highly recommended that you update by doing the following.
 ```bash
 cd /opt/librenms
 ./daily.sh